Updated on 13 January 2021

 Normandy is Brexit ready!

 Ports of Normandy and government services have organised themselves to enable traffic to continue to flow in the best conditions possible at all of our Channel ports.
-Steps have already been taken to manage these flows, with minimal impact on the free flow of traffic.
-Many facilities are already fully operational and ready to be put into action as soon as Brexit comes into force.
+Steps have been taken to manage these flows, with minimal impact on the free flow of traffic.
+Many facilities are already fully operational and were put into action the moment Brexit came into force.
 These facilities mainly consist of buildings fitted out to house veterinary and phytosanitary border inspection services, customs control stations, car parks, modular buildings for domestic animal controls and signpostings.

 You can consult essential information for UK nationals travelling to the EU HERE.